 Forearm Help: For those who work on computers, in construction, or any kind of intense work with your hands (including massage therapists!).
 This is a great tool for self massage of the forearms.

 Stretch!
 Whether you practice yoga, Pilates, or just stretch/strengthen in any other method, a quality mat makes a big difference in your comfort!
-While some of time mat time looks like traditional yoga, much of it is just doing any movement that feels good and needed at the time!
+While some mat time looks like traditional yoga, much of it is just doing any movement that feels good and needed at the time!
 Remember that dynamic stretching can often be more beneficial than static stretching.

 Hot and Cold Therapy: These are excellent ways to reduce tension and inflammation.
 Remember the general rules: use cold for acute injuries and inflammation, use heat for chronic pain or muscle tension.
 I recommend having two sources, one kept in the freezer and one ready for heat (whether that’s putting it in the microwave or plugging it in.
 There are all sorts of shapes and sizes you can get to fit your needs.